UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 Batch system integration: BSS.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The file `BSS.py <https://github.com/UNICORE-EU/tsi/blob/master/lib/BSS.py>`_
-This file contains the functions specific to the used batch system,
+contains the functions specific to the used batch system,
 specifically it prepares the job script, deals with job status
 reporting and job control.